On these pages you will find information about our Board of Trustees and their biographies.

 Laura became a trustee in 2018.

-She is currently Head of Policy at Stonewall, Europe’s largest lesbian, gay, bi and trans (LGBT) equality organisation.
-Previously, she worked in corporate public affairs before leading the policy team at FPA, the sexual health charity and UK member association of the International Planned Parenthood Federation.
+She is currently Head of Communications and Public Affairs at the Youth Endowment Fund, which works to support young people at risk of violence.
+Previously, she was Director of Campaigns, Policy and Research at Stonewall, Europe’s largest lesbian, gay, bi and trans (LGBT) equality organisation.
+She also worked in corporate public affairs before leading the policy team at FPA, the sexual health charity and UK member association of the International Planned Parenthood Federation.

-She is currently also the co-Chair of Voice for Choice, the UK coalition of pro-choice campaigning organisations and sits on the Advisory Group for the Sex Education Forum.
+She is a former co-Chair of Voice for Choice, the UK coalition of pro-choice campaigning organisations and served two terms as a member of the Sex Education Forum's Advisory Group.

 I'm married, with 3 children and 4 grandchildren, and live on Dartmoor alongside my growing family and a mix of dogs, cats, horses and sheep etc.…I love working with others to explore new ways of looking at specific problems/ideas, and testing out different ways of working that could make a difference.
 I love the concept and process of ‘growing acorns’, and am constantly curious about what works well and why…